karlvr/consistent.js/README.md

 scope.$.apply();
 ```

-You can also references templates by an id, rather than writing them inline.
+You can also reference templates by an id, rather than writing them inline:

 ```html
 <h1 data-ct-tmpl-id="h1-template"></h1>